 Cleaning your Harp

 The harp should be cleaned only with a very soft, 100% cotton cloth.
-Do not use wood cleaners or conditioners on the harp that contain lemon or orange oil as these can soften the glue joints on your instrument over time and can change the color of ornamental images on the harp.
+Do not use wood cleaners or conditioners on the harp that contain lemon or orange oil as these can soften the glue joints.

 The Harp in Your Home